 Many of the Yard Works Gallery works are available to buy through the Yard Life website.

 The Yardworks team were thrilled to host the first Scottish solo show from renowned Newcastle-based artist Prefab77.
-Renowned for his large-scale street murals, as well as print and cut art, in A Slice Of Life, he unveiled a series of allegorical portraits: proudly anti-establishment, visually beautiful, and creating a modern fable of gangs, goddesses and groupies...
+In A Slice Of Life, he unveiled a series of allegorical portraits: proudly anti-establishment, and visually beautiful.

 Yard Life Gallery opened its doors with a celebration of street arts, graffiti and the many art forms that find roots in both.
-Featuring work by a constellation of emerging and renowned artists, from sign-makers to illustrators, cartoonists to sculptors, the gallery was packed to the rafters with a cacophony of prints, paintings, illustrations and sculptures.
+Featuring work by a range of emerging and renowned artists, from sign-makers to illustrators, cartoonists to sculptors.